All fad diets suck and low-carb diets are no exception.

 Low carb diets picked up steam with the meteoric rise of obesity.

-The proponents of low carb diets claim that carbs are the real reason behind the obesity epidemic.
-Since widespread obesity is a new phenomenon for the humanity, a scapegoat had to be found and the low-carbers announced it as carbohydrates.
+The proponents of low-carb diets claim that carbs are the real reason behind the obesity epidemic.
+Since widespread obesity is a new phenomenon for humanity, a scapegoat had to be found and the low-carbers announced it as carbohydrates.